Eurobalise: Modulation

 The downlink uses an amplitude modulation on the 27.095 MHz frequency.
 This frequency is used to power the passive balises (it is the intermediate channel 11A in CB radio).

 The uplink uses frequency-shift keying with 3.951 MHz for a logical '0' and 4.516 MHz for a logical '1'.
-The data rate of 564.48 kBit/s is enough to transmit 3 copies of a telegram to a train passing at 500 km/h.
+The data rate of 564.48 kbit/s is enough to transmit three copies of a telegram to a train passing at 500 km/h.

 The Euroloop frequency was moved to a centre of 13.54750 MHz (exactly half of the Eurobalise power frequency).

-In a practical setup the BTM requires 65 Watt to power the Eurobalises and to receive the telegrams with the BTM mounted 21 cm above top of rail on a bogie.
+In a practical setup the BTM requires 65 watts to power the Eurobalises and to receive the telegrams with the BTM mounted 21 cm above top of rail on a bogie.